troystribling/BlueCap/Documentation/GATTProfileDefinition.md

 # <a name="gatt">GATT Profile Definition</a>

 GATT profile definitions are required to add support for a device to the [BluCap](https://itunes.apple.com/us/app/bluecap/id931219725?mt=8#) app but are not required to build a functional application using the framework.
-Implementing a GATT profile for a device allows the framework to automatically identify and configure `Services` and `Characteristics` as the are created and provides serialization and deserialization of `Characteristic` values to and from Strings.
+Implementing a GATT profile for a device allows the framework to automatically identify and configure `Services` and `Characteristics` as they are created and provides serialization and deserialization of `Characteristic` values to and from Strings.
 The examples in this section are also available in a [Playground project](/Playgrounds).

 ##  Content